openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step4.md

 }
 ```

-*Note:* The resulting JSON structure that is passed in as extra vars are
+*Note:* The resulting JSON structure that is passed in as extra vars is
-autoconverted to snake-case. newParameter becomes `new_parameter`.
+auto-converted to _snake-case_.
+As an example, `newParameter` becomes `new_parameter`.

-`message` and `newParameter` are set in the top level as extra variables and
+ - `message` and `newParameter` are set as `extra-vars`
-`meta` provides the relevant metadata for the Custom Resource as defined in the
+ - `meta` provides the relevant metadata for the CR as defined in the
+Operator.

+## Accessing CR Meta Fields
-operator.
-The `meta` fields can be access via dot notation in Ansible as so:
+The `meta` fields can be accessed via dot notation in Ansible.

 ```yaml
 ---